 Jesus came.
 He is coming.
 And —

 Jesus will come again

-After Jesus’ resurrection, as his disciples watched him ascend to heaven, two angels asked: "Why do you stand here looking into the sky?
-This same Jesus, who has been taken from you into heaven, will come back in the same way you have seen him go into heaven" (Acts 1:11).
-Yes, Jesus is coming again.
+After Jesus’ resurrection, as his disciples watched him ascend to heaven, two angels asked: “Why do you stand here looking into the sky?
+This same Jesus, who has been taken from you into heaven, will come back in the same way you have seen him go into heaven” (Acts 1:11).
+Jesus will return.

 Jesus came.
 He is coming through the indwelling of the Holy Spirit now.
-Jesus Christ will come again.
-Jesus will return in all glory to "transform our lowly bodies so that they will be like his glorious body" (Philippians 3:21).
-Then, "the creation itself will be liberated from its bondage to decay and brought into the glorious freedom of the children of God" (Romans 8:21).
+Jesus Christ will come again in glory to “transform our lowly bodies so that they will be like his glorious body” (Philippians 3:21).
+Then, “the creation itself will be liberated from its bondage to decay and brought into the glorious freedom of the children of God” (Romans 8:21).

-Yes, I am coming soon, says our Savior.
-And as Christians, believers in and disciples of Jesus Christ, we all can reply in unison: "Amen.
-Come, Lord Jesus" (Revelation 22:20).
+I am coming soon, says our Savior.
+As Christians, disciples of Jesus Christ, we all can reply in unison: “Amen.
+Come, Lord Jesus” (Revelation 22:20).